slothy-optimizer/slothy/doc.md

 - add proper license/ copyright notices for all new files
 - uArch Model
 - inverse throughput = How long is one execution unit kept busy by one instruction
+- provide mechanism to specify comment-character depending on arch -> Hardcoded in helper.py l.
+36 ff.

 # RISC-V